Miyuko9494/Hazard-Token-Grabber-V2/README.md

 - Loads more

-Currently the premium grabber is not out yet, but the goal is that the premium one will be a cheap but powerfull grabber and will have the features listed above 10x. join [cheataway](https://cheataway.com/invite) and do `!buy` to see preview of the grabber, free trial will be available so you can try it out and see if you like it.
+Currently the premium grabber is not out yet, but the goal is that the premium one will be a cheap but powerfull grabber and will have the features listed above 10x. join [cheataway](https://cheataway.com/invite) and do `!buy` to see preview of the grabber, free trial will be available so you can try it out and see if you like it.~~

+Hazard v2 is becoming extremely OP, and in the next few updates it will become more OP than pretty much every paid stealer.
+Premium will be extremely good and probably better than anything we've ever seen.
+More info in the Discord server! (https://cheataway.com)

 ---